 Usage for selling, promoting a product, service, idea, etc.

-Editorial is an important category because it it not just concerning e.g. a photo from a news event, but e.g. imagine an architect who gets an editorial article about its company and projects and with the proper images that becomes a valuable article not only for the magazine but also for the architect!
-It’s probably, in an advertising sense, more worth than placing ads somewhere and the editorial piece in the magazine is free.
-That equals free advertising with more reputation value than an ad!
+Editorial is an important category because it is not just concerning e.g., a photo from a news event, but e.g., imagine an architect who lands an editorial article about its company and projects: with proper images that becomes a valuable article not only for the magazine but also for the architect!
+It’s probably, in an advertising sense, more worth than placing ads somewhere and … the editorial piece in the magazine is free.
+That equals free advertising with more reputation value than a 1-page ad!

 A magazine will ask for an Editorial License for images before they use it in their piece — therefore, if a client plans to use images for editorial purposes, they will need such license.